-Broadcast Technicians with little to no experience tend to make between $19030 and $24940 while the more experienced ones make over $58510 per year.
+Broadcast Technicians with little to no experience tend to make between $21130 and $27200 while the more experienced ones can earn over $60920 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Broadcast Technician is to move to a higher paying state like DC.
-Right now, the highest paying states for Broadcast Technicians are DC, NY, CA, RI and MA.
+One of the easiest ways to increase your salary as a Broadcast Technician is to move to a higher paying state like DC.
+Right now, the highest paying states for Broadcast Technicians are DC, NY, NJ, MD and CO.

-3 other factors that can increase your salary as A Broadcast Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Broadcast Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Broadcast Technicians what degree they had when they got the job and most of them said they had a Certificate followed by Some college courses.
+We asked other Broadcast Technicians what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a College Certificate.